 Getting into the real estate business can still be a lucrative way to earn a living and achieve financial stability.
 While digital tools have changed the way that buying processes work, it will not make them obsolete.

 However, your career development strategy may need to evolve as technology continues to do the same.
-What are some career planning steps that you can take to keep up in an industry that is changing rapidly?
+What are some career planning steps that you can take to keep up in the real estate industry that is changing rapidly?

 Depending on your networking goals, you may also want to be on sites such as LinkedIn and Pinterest.